Discover the easiest way to take care of your curtains.

 Curtains buying guide

-But to get you started, you’ll find the following need-to-know information in this handy curtains buying guide.
+To get you started, you’ll find the following need-to-know information in this handy curtains buying guide

-That’s why we only offer an in-home service, with one of our curtains experts coming to your home to measure up.
+That’s why we only offer an in-home service, with one of our curtains experts coming to your home to measure up for the perfect length.
 It’s that easy – and it takes all the worry and risk out of measuring windows for a tailored finish.

 How your curtains drape from the top to the bottom is defined by the way they join the pole or track.
-This is called the heading and you’ve three to choose from.
+This is called the heading and you’ve four to choose from.

 Eyelet curtain headings are threaded on to a pole through metal rings, with the curtains hanging in deep, uniform folds from the top to the bottom.
 This heading type is very fashionable in modern homes.